 Our Stay in Sliema

-Along the walk from Sliema to St Julians (about 30-45 minute walk) there are some cafes and good restaurants.
-We ate at a delicious Italian restaurant overlooking the water on the first night we arrived.
+Along the walk from Sliema to St Julians (about 30-45 min) there are some cafes and good restaurants.
+We ate at a delicious Italian restaurant the first night we arrived.

 Sliema has a slew of bars and restaurants that come alive at night.
-We found ourselves at the Black Gold Saloon more than once, which is just one of many along the main street facing the water.
+We found ourselves at the Black Gold Saloon more than once, which is just one of many along the main street.